elastic/ml-cpp/dev-tools/docker/README.md

 This image is intended to be built regularly in order to flush out any issues we may have with the latest PyTorch release as early as possible.
-To avoid swamping the Docker registry with numerous images we re-use the same tag - pytorch_231 - for the image.
+To avoid swamping the Docker registry with numerous images we re-use the same tag - pytorch_viable_strict - for the image.

 ### Depends on: ml-linux-dependency-builder:1